BelowzeroA/stochastic-learning/README.md

-Demo-pack for stochastic learning principle
+Demo-pack for stochastic learning principle based on STDP https://en.wikipedia.org/wiki/Spike-timing-dependent_plasticity

 sample1.py:
 A simple 2-layer encoder that encodes a one-hot vector into a dense representation